CTSRD-SOAAP/soaap/scripts/generate-ir/README.md

 They need to be added manually if whole-program-analysis is desired.
 In the future some LLVM metadata might be added to solve this issue

+## Urgent TODO:
+- if `SOAAP_LLVM_BINDIR` is not set it will assume that the LLVM binaries are located at /home/alex/devel/soaap/llvm/release-build/bin/